taustation-fan/players-guide/README.md

 are planned:

 * The ability to purchase *private ships*, and use them for travel.
-* The *Electronic Market*, which enables selling items to other players.
 * *Crafting* items, which makes sense if you need something to sell.
 * Player *Syndicates*, cooperations of players that conduct business together.
 * Another star system, *Barnard's Star*, with brand new stations.